Broadband Equity, Access, and Deployment Grant

 The PSC Fraud, Waste and Abuse Hotline accepts tips and complaints about potential fraud, waste, abuse and mismanagement of PSC-administered federal grants.
 A professional staff member will review your information and determine the appropriate next steps.
 To report fraud, waste, abuse or mismanagement, please contact the PSC Fraud Hotline at 1-800-225-7729 or 1-608-266-2001 (Local).

-Who is Eligible to Apply
+Who is Eligible to Apply for BEAD Funding

-To be eligible to participate in the BEAD sub granting process, applicants must have an approved Letter of Intent (LOI).
+To be eligible to participate in the BEAD sub granting process, applicants must have an approved Letter of Intent (LOI)

 BEAD Subgranting Application Information